asik/ValueCollections/src/ValueArray/Design.md

 We don't have a default constructor, but it'd be probably less confusing to have no constructors altogether so people are less likely to be tempted to use that syntax that can't ever be supported.

+## Should we expose a ValueArray.Builder class like ImmutableArray>?